-Laura Amy Looks Smoking Hot In Sexy Animal-Print Dress: ‘Wild’
+Laura Amy Looks Smoking Hot In Sexy Animal-Print Dress: 'Wild'

 Australian model Laura Amy recently tantalized her 890,000 Instagram followers with a sizzling update.
 In the photo, the 28-year-old influencer flaunted her curves in a scanty animal-print dress that left little to the imagination.

-For the brand new upload, Laura rocked a leopard-print dress, which perfectly showcased her enviable curves.
+For the brand new upload, Laura rocked a leopard-print garment, which perfectly showcased her enviable curves.
 The daring outfit hugged her body like a glove, highlighting her hourglass physique.
-It had cut-outs along the chest area that exposed a great deal of her underboob and her midsection.
-The cuts highlighted her flat stomach.
+It had cutouts along the chest area that exposed a great deal of her underboob and her midsection, highlighting her flat stomach.
 The hottie did not wear a bra, though her nipples were securely covered by the thick material.

 For her pose, she sat directly on the wooden floor, leaning backward and closer to the white wall.
 The babe used both of her arms as support, placing her hands on the flat surface.
 She bent her knees and raised one leg slightly higher than the other as she looked straight into the camera.